mLogica Thought Leaders: How DevOps Drives Better Mainframe Modernization Outcomes

 Greg Ogburn

-Greg Ogburn, mlogica Senior Modernization Solution Architect
+Greg Ogburn, mLogica Senior Modernization Solution Architect

 In a previous mainframe modernization blog we described a basic scenario for replatforming a mainframe workload to AWS using the mLogica LIBER*M Mainframe Modernization Suite of automated software modules.
 In this article, we’ll dive deeper into how early engagement of DevOps practices accelerates innovation and reduces risk in mainframe modernization projects.